Cognitive Perspective Strengths And Weaknesses

 5. Focus on Conscious and Unconscious Processes:

 While initially focusing primarily on conscious thought, the cognitive perspective has evolved to incorporate unconscious processes.
-Research on implicit memory, automatic processing, and priming highlights the significant influence of unconscious factors on our thoughts, feelings, and behaviors.
+But research on implicit memory, automatic processing, and priming highlights the significant influence of unconscious factors on our thoughts, feelings, and behaviors.
 This integrated approach provides a more nuanced understanding of the interplay between conscious and unconscious cognitive mechanisms.

 Weaknesses of the Cognitive Perspective